JetBrains/space-kotlin-sdk/README.md

     }
 ```

-All of the builder methods (such as `id()`) come from the package `space.jetbrains.api.runtime.types`, and should be automatically included by the IDE we are using.

-Space API client will help with defining properties to include.
+The Space API client will help with defining properties to include.
 Let's say we want to retrieve only the `id` and `username` properties for a profile:

 ```kotlin
 val memberProfile = spaceClient.teamDirectory.profiles